 Most of our trainees follow a programme modelled on the traditional PGCE, with time spent under tutor supervision at London Metropolitan University and the school placement divided between two partner schools.

 Please note, in addition to the tuition fee there may be additional costs for things like equipment, materials, printing, textbooks, trips or professional body fees.

 Additionally, there may be other activities that are not formally part of your course and not required to complete your course, but which you may find helpful (for example, optional field trips).
 The costs of these are additional to your tuition fee and the fees set out above and will be notified when the activity is being arranged.

-You can apply with London Met or Crest using the following provider codes in the search fields:
+You can apply with London Met or Princess May Primary School using the following provider codes in the search fields:

 Please note, depending on availability, you may be assigned to schools different to the one you entered the provider code for.

 Non-EU applicants looking to study part-time should apply direct to the University.
 If you require a Tier 4 visa and wish to study a postgraduate course on a part-time basis, please read our how to apply information for international students to ensure you have all the details you need about the application process.